Bukkeeh/LITA_-Sales-Data-Project/README.md

  # Data Analysis and Visualization

-Several expressions and functions were made to arrive at the desired KPI or Metrics.
+Several expressions and functions were made to arrive at the desired KPI

 ![image](https://github.com/user-attachments/assets/37e04b83-24b4-464d-aa03-686885111623)